• Skip to main content

 • Recipe Video

-Bone marrow was an important sacred food for the preindustrialized Indian cultures living in the Rocky Mountain range far into the Canadian North during the early 1900s.
+During the early 1900s, bone marrow was an important sacred food for the pre-industrialized Indian cultures living in the Rocky Mountain range far into the Canadian North.

 Dr. Weston A .
 Price studied these cultures firsthand and documented in his masterpiece Nutrition and Physical Degeneration that bone marrow was provided as a special dietary ration for growing children and also served as a substitute for milk when necessary.

-Not much nutritional analysis of bone marrow has been done to date, but it is more than likely loaded with the MK-4 version of Vitamin K2 and other fat soluble nutrients due to its importance in the diets of healthy Traditional Cultures and also because it is comprised almost entirely of fat.
+Not much nutritional analysis of bone marrow is available to date, but indications are that it contains a significant amount of the animal form of Vitamin K2 (MK4) due to its importance in the diets of healthy traditional cultures.

-Bone marrow contains the immune stimulating lipids alkyglycerols which may explain why some children suffering from leukemia quickly experience a return to normal white blood cell counts and improved energy when they consumed this sacred food under the care of Swedish oncologist Dr. Astrid Brohult.
+These beneficial substances are a likely reason why some children suffering from leukemia quickly returned to a normal white blood cell counts and improved energy when they consumed this sacred food under the care of Swedish oncologist Dr. Astrid Brohult.
+(2)

 0 from 0 votes